Learn about actual and potential costs

 How risky is the supply chain?

-Buyers of generator maintenance and repair services face a relatively low level of risk from supply chain factors.
+Generator maintenance and repair services have a moderate level of supply chain risk.
 Providers purchase tools, hardware, oils, lubricants, spare parts and wiring for generators.
-During the past three years, as manufacturing activity has risen, there has been greater demand for new generators.
-In particular,...
+During the past three years, there has been greater demand for modern generators, especially among energy distributors due to the rising demand for electrical equipment...
 Subscribe to learn more.